spring-jdbc-crud/simplejdbcmapper/README.md

 **@Id**

-The id property can be of any java type. @Id can only be mapped to a single database column. **Multi-column ids  are not supported.**
+The id property can be of any java type. @Id can only be mapped to a single database column. **Multi-column ids  are not supported.** This is a **required** annotation for every entity.

 There are 2 forms of usage for this.